AngelaZhao06/CS30-Major-Project/proposal.md

 # Proposal

 For the major project I will create a Manic Shooter/danmaku game.
+Sorta like a Touhou copy.
 The player will be able to move around the screen to avoid enemy bullets while trying to shoot and eliminate the enemy.

 ## Needs To Have List

+- Different screens for Start, Victory, Game Over
 - Player character that can be controlled using arrow keys.
 - Player Lives
+- Should be able to detect if player character is hit by enemy bullets
 - Player Bullets
-- Points system
+- Keep track of player points
-- Enemy
+- Enemies
 - Enemy Bullets & abilites
+- bullets should be able to target player character
+- Different Levels
+- Progression of difficulty in levels
+- Boss Enemy
+- Boss level

 ## Nice to have list